Quintus Hortensius: Biography

 After 63, Cicero gravitated towards the faction to which Hortensius belonged.
 Consequently, in political cases, the two men were often engaged on the same side (e.g., in defence of Gaius Rabirius, Lucius Licinius Murena, Publius Cornelius Sulla, and Titus Annius Milo).
 After Pompey's return from the East in 61, Hortensius withdrew from public life and devoted himself to his profession.
+He may have assisted Cicero in the defence of Gnaeus Plancius against a charge of electoral malpractice (ambitus) in 54 BCE: Cicero mentions him in his speech, the Pro Plancio, but Hortensius's relationship to the case is uncertain.

+He owned the Villa della Palombara near Rome and another in Gaeta.

 In 56, Hortensius admired Cato the Younger "so much that he wanted them to be kinsmen, not merely friends," and proposed to marry Cato's daughter, Porcia Catonis, who was only about 20 years old at the time.
 Since Porcia was already married to Marcus Calpurnius Bibulus and had borne him children, Cato refused to dissolve the marriage.
 Instead, Cato offered his own wife, Marcia, on the condition that Marcia's father, Lucius Marcius Philippus, approve as well.
 Consent was obtained and Cato divorced Marcia, thereby placing her under her father's charge.
 Hortensius promptly married Marcia, who bore him a child.
 After Hortensius' death in 50 BC, she inherited "every last sesterce of his estate".
 This caused a minor scandal, as after Hortensius' death she remarried Cato, making both of them rich.